Fundamental speed limits on entanglement dynamics of bipartite quantum systems: Definitions and Preliminaries

 for some probability distribution $\{p_{i}\}_i$ and density operators $\rho^i_A$ and $\rho^i_B$.
 When subsystems $A$ and $B$ are finite-dimensional, we can choose $\rho^i_A$ and $\rho^i_B$ to be pure states.
 We let $\operatorname{SEP}(A;B)$ denote the set of separable states defined on $\mathcal{H}_{AB}$.
 An operation is called ``separable operation" if its Kraus representation is given by:

 which satisfy $\sum_{i}A_{i}A^{\dag}_{i}\otimes B_{i}B^{\dag}_{i}=\cal{I}\otimes\cal{I}$.

-If $\sigma_{AB}$ is not separable then it is ``entangled".
+If $\sigma_{AB}$ is not separable, then it is ``entangled".
 Entanglement works as a valuable resource for many quantum information processing tasks such as quantum teleportation, quantum metrology, quantum communication, quantum sensing, quantum random number generators, etc. So, it is desirable to have a measure that quantifies the amount of entanglement present in a state.
 There are several measures of entanglement which have been proposed namely entanglement entropy~\cite{Bennett1996}, concurrence~\cite{Wootters2001,Wootters1998}, negativity~\cite{Vidal2002}, relative entropy of entanglement~\cite{Vedral1997}, trace distance of entanglement~\cite{Eisert_2003}, etc. In this paper, we will consider the relative entropy of entanglement and trace distance of entanglement as measures of entanglement.

 {\it Relative entropy of entanglement}.-- The relative entropy of entanglement~(REE) is an entanglement measure to quantify the amount of entanglement present in an arbitrary bipartite quantum state.
-It is a distance-based measure defined on the intuition that if a given state is geometrically close to the set of separable states it has less entanglement.
 For an arbitrary bipartite quantum state $\rho_{AB}\in {\cal{S}}({\cal{H}}_{AB})$, its relative entropy of entanglement is defined as~\cite{Vedral1997}

 where each of $\dim(\cal{H}_A)$ and $\dim(\cal{H}_B)$ can be either finite or infinite.
 For a given quantum state $\rho_{AB}$, let us assume that minimization of the above equation is achieved for the separable state $\sigma^{*}_{AB}\in {\cal{S}}({\cal{H}}_{AB})$, i.e., $ E(\rho_{AB})=D\left(\rho_{AB}\Vert\sigma^{*}_{AB}\right)$, which depends on the given state $\rho_{AB}$, i.e., $\sigma^{*}_{AB}=\sigma^{*}_{AB}(\rho_{AB})$.
 A separable state that realizes the minimum of Eq.~\eqref{equ:Relative_entropy_of_entanglement} is called a closest separable state~(CSS).